-We operated a rotary screw trap on Toppenish creek from October 2014 through June 2015, a period which encompasses most of the outmigration period.
-We captured a total of 3989 steelhead parr/smolts and PIT tagged 3269.
-The daily catch of steelhead juveniles peaked in early December (Figure 8) as typically observed.
-Most of the PIT tagged steelhead juveniles were released several hundred meters above the screw trap as part of a mark- recapture study.
-An estimate of 34,142 SE 3267 juvenile steelhead outmigrants was obtained for the 2015 season using this method.
-The mean length for all measured outmigrants was just over 134 mm (fork length) with a frequency distribution similar to previous years with the majority (81%) of captured steelhead falling in the range between 100 and 200 mm.
-We also captured 2 chinook juveniles and 38 lamprey juveniles at this site during the season.
-The number of lamprey caught increased from only 3 captured last year.
+We operated a rotary screw trap on Toppenish creek from October 2015 through June 2016, a period which encompasses most of the outmigration period.
+We captured a total of 1895 steelhead parr/smolts and PIT tagged 1263.
+The daily catch of steelhead juveniles peaked in early December (Figure 5) as typically observed.
+Most of the PIT tagged steelhead juveniles were released several hundred meters above the screw trap as part of a mark-recapture study.
+An estimate of 19,076 SE 1706 juvenile steelhead outmigrants was obtained for the 2016 season using this method.
+The mean length for all measured outmigrants was just over 110 mm (fork length) with a frequency distribution similar to previous years.
+We also captured 1 lamprey juvenile at this site during the season.
+The juveniles that have been captured at this site have been identified as western brook lamprey.

-Figure 8.
+Figure 5.
 Steelhead juvenile outmigration timing.
-Daily catch at the Upper Toppenish Creek trap compared with stream stage for the 2015 season.
+Daily catch at the Upper Toppenish Creek trap compared with stream stage for the 2016.
+Season.